 Not enough exercise

-Stress and anxiety issues (such as changes in routine or problems at home or school)
+Stress and anxiety issues.
+These can include changes in routine or problems at home or school.

-Physical problems (such as abnormalities of the colon or rectum)
+Physical problems.
+These can include abnormalities of the colon or rectum.

-Recent illness or surgery (because of dehydration and medications)
+Recent illness or surgery.
+This could be from dehydration and medicines.

 Feeling the urge to pass stool, but not being able to